matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 ###  59. Stability of sorting algorithms.

 - Elements with the same hashCode stays on the same position after sorting.
-- For example in bubble sort, panda, panda, pies. panda would change position with other panda in even though of a fact that they have the same hashCode.
+- For example in bubble sort, panda, panda, pies.
+- panda would change position with other panda in even though of a fact that they have the same hashCode.

 ***

 ## Multithreading

 - Access to variable marked **volatile** is synchronized on the variable itself.
-- Variable marked as **volatil**e are safe to use in a different thread.
+- Variable marked as **volatile** are safe to use in a different thread.
 - The default single thread is called the main thread.
 - Command Pattern: Separates execution of an action from an action itself.
     - In Threading we define the action that we would like to new thread to undertake.